-The adopted hydraulic model was developed using SHALSTAB (Dietrich and Montegomery, 1998), that follows a model developed by O' Loughlin (1986).
+The adopted hydraulic model was developed using SHAL-STAB (Dietrich and Montegomery, 1998), which follows a model developed by O'Loughlin (1986).
 According to Sharma (2002), the hydraulic model is the ratio between the thickness of saturated soil and the thickness of the potentially unstable soil given by Eq.
 (5).